-Noncontrolling interests relate to the interests in the Company not owned by Boston Properties, Inc. and interests in property partnerships not wholly-owned by the Company.
-As of June 30, 2009, the noncontrolling interests consisted of 19,875,443 OP Units, 1,459,840 LTIP Units, 1,080,938 2008 OPP Units and 1,113,044 Series Two Preferred Units (or 1,460,688 OP Units on an as converted basis) held by parties other than Boston Properties, Inc.
+Noncontrolling interests relate to the interests in the Operating Partnership not owned by the Company and interests in property partnerships not wholly-owned by the Company.
+As of June 30, 2009, the noncontrolling interests consisted of 19,875,443 OP Units, 1,459,840 LTIP Units, 1,080,938 2008 OPP Units and 1,113,044 Series Two Preferred Units (or 1,460,688 OP Units on an as converted basis) held by parties other than the Company.

-Noncontrollina Interest-Redeemable Preferred Units
+Noncontrolling Interest-Redeemable Preferred Units of the Operating Partnership

-The Preferred Units at June 30, 2009 consisted solely of 1,113,044 Series Two Preferred Units, which bear a preferred distribution equal to the greater of (1) the distribution which would have been paid in respect of the Series Two Preferred Unit had such Series Two Preferred Unit in the Series Two Preferred Unit (1.312336 OP Units for each Preferred Unit).
+The Preferred Units at June 30, 2009 consisted solely of 1,113,044 Series Two Preferred Units, which bear a preferred distribution equal to the greater of (1) the distribution which would have been paid in respect of the Series Two Preferred Unit had such Series Two Preferred Unit been converted into an OP Unit (including both regular and special distributions) or (2) a rate ranging from 5.00% to 7.00% per annum on a liquidation preference of \$50.00 per unit, and are convertible into OP Units at a rate of \$38.10 per Preferred Unit (1.312336 OP Units for each Preferred Unit).
 Distributions on the Series Two Preferred Units are payable quarterly and, unless the greater rate described in the next sentence applies, accrue at 7.0% until May 12, 2009 and 6.0% thereafter.
 If distributions on the number of OP Units into which the Series Two Preferred Units are convertible are greater than distributions calculated using the rates described in the preceding sentence for the applicable quarterly period, then the greater distributions are payable instead.
-The holders of Series Two Preferred Units have the right to require the Company to redeem their units for cash at the redemption price of \$50.00 per unit on May 12, 2009, May 12, 2011, May 14, 2011, May 14, 2013 and May 12, 2014.
+The holders of Series Two Preferred Units have the right to require the Operating Partnership to redeem their units for cash at the redemption price of \$50.00 per unit on May 12, 2009, May 12, 2010, May 14, 2012, May 14, 2013 and May 12, 2014.

 The maximum number of units that may be required to be redeemed from all holders on each of these dates is 1,007,662, which is one-sixth of the number of Series Two Preferred Units that were originally issued.
-No holder exercised its right to have its Series Two Preferred Units that are not redeemed when they are eligible for redemption.
+No holder exercised its right to have its Series Two Preferred Units redeemed for cash as of May 12, 2009.
+The Company also has the right, under certain conditions and at certain times, to redeem Series Two Preferred Units for cash and to convert into OP Units any Series Two Preferred Units that are not redeemed when they are eligible for redemption.

-On February 17, 2009, the Company paid a distribution on its outstanding Series Two Preferred Units of \$0.89239 per unit.
-On May 15, 2009, the Company paid a distribution on its outstanding Series Two Preferred Units of \$0.89239 per unit.
+On February 17, 2009, the Operating Partnership paid a distribution on its outstanding Series Two Preferred Units of \$0.89239 per unit.
+On May 15, 2009, the Operating Partnership paid a distribution on its outstanding Series Two Preferred Units of \$0.89239 per unit.